 Awards are offered in the following categories:

-Best Feature Film, Best Short Film, Best Foreign Film, Emerging Artist Award, Humanitarian Award, Artistic Inspiration Award, Dean's Award, President's Award, Mayor's Award, Audience Favorite Feature and Audience Favorite Short.
+Best Feature Film, Best Short Film, Best Foreign Film, Emerging Artist Award, Humanitarian Award, Artistic Inspiration Award, Dean's Award, President's Award, Mayor's Award, Environment Award, Filmmaker's Passion, Director's Award, Audience Favorite Feature and Audience Favorite Short.

 Rules and Regulations

 1. The festival is open to all motion picture makers throughout the world.

 2. The language of the festival is English and dialogue or narration must be in English, dubbed in English or with English sub-titles provided by the producer.